 Also, if people are finding your blog using search engines, that means that your blog posts are ranking well and your blog posts are in the first 3-4 pages when someone enters a term to search.
 I suggest you look into using a search engine optimizer to make your life easier.
 Get the 30-day trial and then I suggest you go with the yearly fee to save more money.
 It is worth the investment.

 I suggest you use a good website for your newsletters.
-The bad thing is that this costs money.
+The bad thing is that this costs money, if you aren’t working it right and you don’t have the right provider (that’s why you need to look into Campaign Monitor).
 The more subscribers you have, the more it will cost you monthly.
 What I do is regularly check for subscribers that don’t open my weekly emails and delete them.
 The key is to keep your list updated and to create loyal readers.
 Many bloggers offer subscriber freebies and such, but I haven’t gotten into that yet.
 Hoping to start sometime soon.
-As of now, I enjoy sending my weekly emails to 7,000 subscribers.
+As of now, I enjoy sending my weekly emails to 10,000+ subscribers.

 Here is the second set of most important social media marketing tips for bloggers.